 Q: How does the scan for Workgroups work?

-Q: What is NMAP?
+Q: What is Nmap?

-Q: Do I need to manually install NMAP on my scanning agent for it to work?
+Q: Do I need to manually install Nmap on my scanning agent for it to work?

-A: No, you do not need to manually install NMAP on your scanning agent.
+A: No, you do not need to manually install Nmap on your scanning agent.
 When you initiate a network scan using Network Discovery, the installation of Nmap OEM and Npcap OEM will be automatically handled for you.
 This installation occurs on the scanning agent itself.
 It's important to note that devices discovered during the Network Discovery scan will not have Nmap or Npcap installed on them.

 Q: How does the scan for a Domain network work?

 A: The scan for a Domain network in the Network Discovery feature utilizes a domain controller to identify devices that are part of the domain.
 Additionally, it identifies devices that are connected to the same network as the domain controller.
-In addition to the domain-specific scan, Network Discovery also leverages NMAP to find devices that are not part of the domain but are present on the same network as the scanning agent.
+In addition to the domain-specific scan, Network Discovery also leverages Nmap to find devices that are not part of the domain but are present on the same network as the scanning agent.
 This comprehensive approach ensures that both domain and non-domain devices are discovered during the scan.

 Q: How can I initiate a Network Discovery scan?